pydy/pydy-tutorial-human-standing/README.rst

    ipython notebook

-You should see a list of all the notebooks and can click to open them and execute.
+Your browser should open and you see a list of all the notebooks and can click to open them and execute.

 Notebooks
 =========